chaseaham/DataAnalytics_AttackProbability/README.md

 # Objective 5
 To determine the impact of different factors on whether an attack will be successful or not, multiple linear regression analysis is the most appropriate test.
 This is because the response variable has been coded as a numeric variable and there are more than one independent variables.
 The results of the model are as shown below:
+Success is coded as 1 and failures as 0.
+A positive coefficant estimate indicates that success will increase.
+Then we use f value together with p value to determine if the whole model is significant.

 	Call:
 		lm(formula = success ~ nhours + Form_attack + specificity)